-National Food Security & Research, Islamabad.
-The Joint Venture of M/s G3 Engineering Consultants (Pvt.)
+The project has been awarded to the Joint Venture of M/s G3 Engineering Consultants (Pvt.)
 Ltd., EASE PAK Engineering services (Pvt.)
-Ltd., Centre for Social Research and Development (CSR), ADA Consultants Inc. Canada and S&S Associates has been selected as ME&IE Consultants for WCBA KP.
-Formal contract agreement between Consultants the Client (Federal Project Management Unit (FPMU) was signed on November 27, 2020.
-Immediately after signing the contract agreement consultants mobilized its staff to start the assignment.
+Ltd., Centre for Social Research and Development (CSR&D) and ADA Consultants Inc. Canada.
+Consultants signed contract agreement with the Government of Pakistan on November 27, 2020 and mobilized its staff to start the assignment.